 To further understand the impact of pH on the structure of AMCase, it will be necessary to crystallize AMCase across a broader pH range that may expose conformational and structural changes that contribute to mAMCase's unique pH activity profile.
+Our simulations have important limitations that could be overcome by quantum mechanical simulations that allow for changes in protonation state and improved consideration of polarizability.
 Further, neutron diffraction crystallography could provide novel critical insight into the placement of protons across the active site and help to develop a more complete model of mAMCase's catalytic mechanism at different pH.
 Understanding the mechanistic basis behind an enzyme's dual pH optima will enable us to engineer proteins with tunable pH optima to develop improved enzyme variants for therapeutic purposes for diseases, such as asthma and lung fibrosis.

-Tables

-Table 1 | Data collection and refinement statistics.
+Tables Table 1 | Data collection and refinement statistics.